 Appropriately Uses Anti-Psychotic Medication

-This tells you the percentage of residents who were prescribed antipsychotic drugs.
-Antipsychotic medications are given to patients for many medical conditions, including dementia.
-Sadly, in some situations, increased usage of these drugs may indicate a facility is using these medications to control patient behavior.
+This is the percent of residents who were given antipsychotic medications.
+Antipsychotic medications are given to residents for many medical conditions, such as cognitive disorders.
+Tragically, in some cases, increased usage of these drugs may indicate that a nursing home is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This is an indication of the percent of long-term patients receiving antianxiety medications.
+This figure is an indication of the percent of long-term care patients taking antianxiety drugs.

 Managing Depression Among Residents

 This datapoint is a measure of the percent of long-term stay patients demonstrating depressive symptoms.
 Some believe this is a reasonable measure of quality of life.